EsupPortail/esup-mod_rocketchat/README.md

 # Rocket.Chat activity for Moodle #

-This plugin allows teachers to push students from Moodle into a dedicated Rocket.Chat channel.
+This plugin allows teachers to keep synchronized users enrolled in a Moodle course into a dedicated Rocket.Chat private channel.

 ## Main feature
-Adding this activity to a Moodle course will create a channel in Rocket.Chat and push Moodle users associated to this activity as members of this newly created channel.
+Adding this activity to a Moodle course will create a private channel in Rocket.Chat and push Moodle users associated to this activity as members of this newly created channel.
 The list of members will then be kept up to date.

+It will be possible to access to this Rocket.Chat channel directly from Moodle or through any autonomous Rocket.Chat client.

 ## Rocket.Chat settings requirements
 ### Authentication